tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 The first-stage bootloader comes in three variants, each including a different version of the system controller firmware:

-* tiboot3-am62x-gp-evm.bin (AM62x General Purpose variant)
+* tiboot3-am62x-gp-tqma62xx.bin (AM62x General Purpose variant)
-* tiboot3-am62x-hs-fs-evm.bin (AM62x High Security variant, field-securable)
+* tiboot3-am62x-hs-fs-tqma62xx.bin (AM62x High Security variant, field-securable)
-* tiboot3-am62x-hs-evm.bin (AM62x High Security variant, security enforced)
+* tiboot3-am62x-hs-tqma62xx.bin (AM62x High Security variant, security enforced)

-Please refer to the Secure Device Processor SDK documention for more information on the High Security CPU variants.
+Please refer to the Secure Device Processor SDK documentation for more information on the High Security CPU variants.
 This documentation must be obtained directly from TI.

 To select the variant to use, set the `SYSFW_DEFAULT_VARIANT` variable to "am62x-gp", "am62x-hs-fs" or "am62x-hs" (in `local.conf` or a custom